nandotmbn/be-no-stunting/README.md

     Copy the connection string and replace blue sensored text with your username and `<password>` with password you entered before.

 ### Install Dependencies

+Dependencies for projects is an important things, you need to install to your currenct project, simply, in Go we just only :

+1. Change your active directory to your cloned directory
+2. Write command `go get`

 ---